almoloo/wallet-algorand/README.md

 * [Tatum API and SDK](https://tatum.io/) were used for the core functionality(e.g. Generating wallets, Getting wallet balance, transfering funds to another address...)
 * [algoexplorer.io](https://algoexplorer.io) API was used to retrieve all previous transactions for a given address.
 Tatum lacked this functionality.
 * [CoinGecko API](https://www.coingecko.com/en/api) was used to retrieve current price and daily change for ALGO.

+### Environmental variables
+* PORT: The port you want the project to be run at
+* TOKEN_SECRET & REFRESH_SECRET: A random piece of string used to hash passwords
+* TATUM_API_KEY & TATUM_API_URL: You can aquire api key and url from your Tatum dashboard
+* FIREBASE_KEY: The service account object you aquired from firebase settings section

 ### License
 Distributed under the MIT License.
 See [LICENSE](/LICENSE) for more information.